This HelloFresh Holiday box 2022 post contains affiliate links and we may receive a commission if you make a purchase. All opinions are our own.

 By Alison Chew

 Holidays can be stressful.
-From putting up decorations to shopping for the perfect gifts, seeing friends and family, and of course making a wonderful Holiday meal.
+From putting up decorations to shopping for the perfect gifts, seeing friends and family, and of course, making a wonderful Holiday meal.
 It can be a lot.
-Why not take a little bit of stress off of your plate with a HelloFresh Holiday box?
+Why not take a little bit of stress off of your plate with a HelloFresh Holiday items?

-These kits, which are available now, give you everything you need to create a memorable home-cooked holiday meal without the fuss of planning and shopping.
+These meal kits and baking kits, which are available now, give you everything you need to create a memorable home-cooked holiday meal without the fuss of planning and shopping.

 Looking for a Holiday Ham?
 Check out our Holiday Ham list with wonderful options from top meat delivery companies.

 This year HelloFresh features several “Festive Eats” in the HelloFresh Market for delivery the week of 12/17 – 12/23.

 Choose from 2 appetizers, 2 sides, 1 dessert bundle, and/or a main course.
 This is not a complete box, as the box has sold out, and you can purchase all or some of these items to complete your Holiday meal.

 A Subscription is required and you need a HelloFresh account.
 Please note that you must order 8 servings of meal kits in order to add on items from the HelloFresh Market.

 Choose From: Candy Cane & Thumbprint Cookies with Fig Jam, Apricot Jam & Cherry Jam

 Choose your delivery date (between 12/17 – 12/23)